 Harvest time will not only be much easier with the proper tools but it will also ensure less damage to your vegetables!
 Some veggies won’t require tools, such as lettuces, peas or herbs but others like carrots, potatoes, squashes or pumpkins may require a shovel, pitchfork, sharp knife or scissors!
 Do your research and find the tools that work best for you!
 The last thing you want to do it damaged your plant in the harvesting process as that will make it not produce as well and it will be more susceptible to disease!

 Not only will this save you washing your feet and tools but it will also ensure that you don’t spread disease through your plants.

 Now that you have some ideas on how and what to do for harvest, let's summarize WHEN you should harvest certain plants.
-Use the below chart as your guide!
+Grab my free printable garden harvesting chart and use it as your guide for the season!

 I hope you find these tips useful and if you have the opportunity to grow a garden, I strongly encourage it!
 I would love to hear any tips from you as I know some of you are even more in the know than I am!
 As always, feel free to leave a comment below or you can always find me over on Instagram, Tik Tok or YouTube.

 Pin for Later